 At the same time, the nude was transforming Christian art, encouraging modern and dynamic representations of age-old themes, from the story of Adam and Eve to the crucifixion.

 This spectacular exhibition explores these important changes in a selection of exquisite works.
-From full-scale paintings to jewel-like miniatures, bronze statuettes to anatomical studies, they contrast idealised beauty with the ageing body, and public images with more intimate, private works.
+From full-scale paintings to jewel-like illustrations, bronze statuettes to anatomical studies, they contrast idealised beauty with the ageing body, and public images with more intimate, private works.

 Together, they offer an insight into a visual tradition that became central to European art, which still resonates with artists and audiences today.

 Exhibition organised by the Royal Academy of Arts and the J. Paul Getty Museum

 Daily 10am – 6pm

 The Sackler Wing of Galleries, Burlington House, Royal Academy of Arts

 £16 (without donation £14).
 Concessions available.
 Under-16s go free with a fee-paying adult.
 Free for Friends of the RA with no booking required.Book now